akemin-dayo/simject/README.md

 ### Final notes

 Do keep in mind that just because your tweak works in the Simulator doesn't necessarily mean it'll work on an actual iOS device.
 Yes, in 99% of cases, it will work just fine, but there will always be some strange edge cases where this does not apply.
+Plus, certain features are usually ripped out of simulator runtimes so please don't expect testing on simulators are 100% similar to on real devices.

 Also, special thanks to PoomSmart for his countless contributions.